Codecademy/docs/content/html/concepts/attributes/terms/title/title.md

 - [`<abbr>`](https://www.codecademy.com/resources/docs/html/elements/abbr): The `title` must contain a description or expansion of the abbreviation.
 - [`<iframe>`](https://www.codecademy.com/resources/docs/html/elements/iframe): The `title` should describe the embedded content for assistive technologies.
-- the [`<input>`](https://www.codecademy.com/resources/docs/html/elements/input) element in a form the information is only visible when hovering over the element.
+- [`<input>`](https://www.codecademy.com/resources/docs/html/elements/input): This element only displays information when a user is hovering over the element.
 It is better to use a `<label>` element that is always visible.
 - the `<link rel="stylesheet">` element, the `title` specifies the default and alternate stylesheets.

 ## Example